DFE-Digital/dfe-analytics-dataform/README.md

   eventSourceName: "Short name for your event source here - this might be a short name for your service, for example",
   bqEventsTableName: "Your BigQuery events table name here - usually just 'events'",
   urlRegex: "www.yourdomainname.gov.uk", // re-2 formatted regular expression to use to identify whether a URL is this service's own URL or an external one.
 If your service only has one domain name set this to 'www.yourdomainname.gov.uk' (without the protocol).
 If you have more than one use something like '(?i)(www.domain1.gov.uk|www.domain2.gov.uk|www.domain3.gov.uk)'
+  expirationDays: false, // replace with the integer number of days you want to delete data in your BigQuery project after, or leave as false if you don't want to enforce a project-wide data retention schedule
   dataSchema: [{
     entityTableName: "Your entity table name here from your production database analytics.yml",
     description: "Description of this entity to include in metadata of denormalised tables produced for this entity.",